Difference-in-Differences (Canonical 2×2)

 - Treatment adoption is staggered across many groups at different times (you may need modern staggered DiD estimators — see the Staggered DiD page)

-- The parallel trends assumption is clearly violated
+- The assumption is clearly violated

 - The treatment is anticipated and agents change behavior before it takes effect